msimonin/openstack-g5k/README.md

 * (optional but highly recommended) Install [rvm](http://rvm.io)

-* Clone the repository.
+* Get or clone the repository.

 ```
-cd openstack-g5k
+# inside grid5000 subdirectory
-bundle install --path ~/.gem
+bundle install
 ```

 * Create the ```xp.conf```file from the ```xp.conf.sample```, adapt it to your needs.

-### Configure and launch the deployment
+### Launch the deployment

 * Launch the deployment :